Justify-social/my-project/docs/guides/developer/workflow.md

 ## Introduction

-This guide outlines the recommended development workflow for the Campaign Wizard application.
+This guide outlines the recommended development workflow for the Justify.social platform.
 Following these practices will help ensure code quality, maintainability, and collaboration across the team.

 ## Development Lifecycle